What is dynamic discounting?

 Benefits for buyers

 - Attractive risk-free returns.
-By offering dynamic discounting, buyers are effectively investing their own cash in order to capture discounts – and these translate into risk-free returns which are greater than the returns offered by traditional investment.
+By offering dynamic discounting, buyers are effectively investing their own cash in order to capture discounts – and these translate into risk-free returns which are often greater than the returns offered by traditional investment.

 - Achieve cost savings.
 By taking advantage of early payment discounts, buyers reduce the cost of the goods and services they purchase, which can support procurement KPIs.